ronlanla/cover-client-js/docs/programmatic-interface.md

 const files = {
   build: createReadStream('./build.jar'),
 };
-const settings = { phases: { firstPhase: { timeout: 10 }}};
+// This is a sample settings object that will not run a useful analysis. const settings = { phases: { firstPhase: { timeout: 10 }}};
 const directoryPath = './tests';